CO2 Storage in Construction: Uncomfortable Truths That Investors Consistently Ignore. The Regulatory Framework Is Coming in 2028.

 - Andy Keel

-The assumption that investors would voluntarily choose CO₂ sinks over returns is unrealistic.
-The physical storage of CO₂—whether underground or in buildings—is technically feasible and scalable.
+The assumption that investors would voluntarily prioritize CO₂ sinks over returns is unrealistic.
+The physical storage of CO₂ in buildings is technically feasible and scalable.
 Nevertheless, the real estate industry focuses on traditional metrics such as development margin, rental income, exit valuation, and IRR (internal rate of return) over a five- to ten-year period.
-Stored CO₂ does not influence rent, cap rates, or exit multiples; rather, it entails additional costs and complexity.
+The amount of stored CO₂ affects neither rent nor cap rates nor exit multiples, but instead entails additional costs and complexity.
 The typical holding period for real estate is usually shorter than the storage horizon.
 This is not a moral failure, but a structural problem: as long as stored CO₂ has no monetary value, it is not factored into investment decisions.
-Change can only be achieved through regulation—for example, via CO₂ pricing, verified storage, adapted building codes, or targeted subsidies.
+Change can only be achieved through regulation—for example, through CO₂ pricing, verified storage, adapted building codes, or targeted subsidies.

 2. Scientific Evidence: Three Studies, a Clear Picture